 The UK has hit very rich Russians – Oligarchs – with further sanctions including Roman Abramovich.
 But he is not the only Russian to have invested into our district.
 There are others who are NOT on the sanction list, could not be classified as Oligarchs in any way, nor have done anything wrong.

 On the 14 June, 2021, Tixerbon Ltd, purchased the freehold for Bayle Court (pictured) in Folkestone for £36,000, according to land registry documents.
 It was sold at auction by Clive Emson.
 At Companies House it shows the two owners are Anton Dyleuski and Roman Khripko.
 They both state their nationality is British.
 However, previous documents lodged with Companies House show that Anton Dyleuski is Belrusian, and his fellow director, Roman Khripko, is Russian.
-Of course, they could have easily become UK Citizens since lodging those documents, or they could have misled Companies House, as has been done by Cllr David Monk, when he described himself as an Occupational Therapist.
-We simply do not know.
+Since lodging these documents they have become British Citizens, so hold dual nationality.

 On a further note, Anton Dyleuski operated a counterfeit goods business from his property in Brent, purchasing thousands of fake Sennheiser headphones from suppliers in China before selling them through the online retailer at £20 below the RRP.
 Dyleuski and Shakespeare Travel Ltd (trading as Prime Electronics) of which he was a director, pleaded guilty to three trademark offenses, in March 2015.
 He was sentenced to 44 weeks in prison, suspended for two years and was ordered to complete 200 hours of community service.